Nebraska panhandle

-The Nebraska Panhandle is an area in the western part of the state of Nebraska and one of several U.S. state panhandles, or elongated geographical regions that extend from their main political entity.
+The Nebraska panhandle is an area in the western part of the state of Nebraska and one of several U.S. state panhandles, or elongated geographical regions that extend from their main political entity.

-The Nebraska panhandle is two-thirds as broad as the rest of the state.
+The Nebraska panhandle is two-thirds as high and a quarter as broad as the rest of the state is.
 It is approximately 100 mi east to west and 125 mi north to south.
 The Nebraska panhandle roughly encompasses the area in Nebraska between 102° and 104°W longitude and 41° and 43°N latitude.
 It comprises 11 counties with a combined land area of 14181 sqmi, or about 18.45 percent of the state's land.
 Its population as of the 2010 Census was 87,789 inhabitants, or about 4.70 percent of the state's population.
 Its largest city is Scottsbluff, in the west-central part of the area.

 Counties

 Cities and towns

 Major cities in the Nebraska panhandle include: